-The Group's two (2) main energy businesses are: (1) upstream oil exploration and development, and (2) power generation from renewable energy resources such as, (a) geothermal, (b) solar, and (c) wind, through the Group's share in Joint Venture in PetroWind.
+The Group's two (2) main energy businesses are: (1) upstream oil exploration and development, and (2) power generation from RE resources such as, (a) geothermal, (b) solar, and (c) wind.

 Upstream Oil Exploration and Development

 Petroleum production is on-going in the Etame (Gabon) concession, while the other petroleum concessions in the Philippines are still in the advanced exploration stages or pre-development stages.